deepanshs/csdmpy/docs/source/startFromScratch/new_dimensions.rst

     ...     labels = ['Cu', 'Ag', 'Au']
     ... )

-In the above code, the variable `d1` is an instance of :ref:`dim_api`.
+In the above code, the variable ``d1`` is an instance of :ref:`dim_api` class.
 Now add this instance to the :meth:`~csdfpy.csdm.CSDModel.add_dimension` method.

 .. doctest::

     >>> new_data.add_dimension(d1)

-This generates a 3D{0} dataset with the data structure -
+This generates a 3D{0} dataset with the data structure ---

 .. doctest::